 5) Final Approval

-The final step is to get approval from the local permitting authorities and utility company to turn the system on and begin generating power.
+The final step is to get the local permitting authorities and utility companies to turn the system on and begin generating power.

-NOTE: A local official must approve the system’s installation before it can be connected to the local electrical grid.
+NOTE: A local official must approve the system’s installation before being connected to the local electrical grid.
 The final approval process generally takes a few days to a few weeks depending on the area.

 Builder Checklist for Constructing a “Solar-Ready” Home